kcng0/file-extension-changer/readme.md

 Requirement:
-Needs to install Python with PyQt5 or download executable
+Need to install Python and PyQt5 or download executable

 Usage:
 Run the program.
 Drag and drop the file/folder to the executable.
 You can select on one specific file from